marlonmikami/journal/goals.md

 ## This month:
 * Get my running man to look smooth
 ## This year:
-* Ottermode body
+* Ottermode body with visible abs
 * Go out just to dance somewhere

-> This is a test 2
+## In 5 years:
+* Finish paying off my apartment